favonia/cloudflare-ddns/README.markdown

 ## 📜 Highlights

-* Ultra-small Docker images (~2MB) for all popular architectures.
+* Ultra-small Docker images (about 2 to 2.3 MB) on all architectures.
 * Ability to update multiple domains across different zones.
+* Ability to enable or disable IPv4 and IPv6 individually.
-* Ability to handle internationalized domain names.
+* Support of internationalized domain names.
 * Ability to remove stale records or choose to remove records on exit/stop.
-* Ability to obtain IP addresses from either CloudFlare, ipify, or local network interfaces (configurable).
+* Ability to obtain IP addresses from CloudFlare, ipify, or local network interfaces.
-* Ability to enable or disable IPv4 and IPv6 individually.
+* Support of timezone and Cron expressions.
 * Full configurability via environment variables.
-* Ability to pass API tokens via an environment variable or a file.
+* Ability to pass API tokens via a file instead of an environment variable.
 * Local caching to reduce CloudFlare API usage.

 ## 🕵️ Privacy